-Besides being discussed in terms of open or closed center, valves are also described in terms of their spool positions and flow paths, e.g.; three-position, fourway.
-In this example three-position refers to the raise, neutral and lower positions of the valve spool. four-way refers to the internal flow paths of the work section: (1) in from supply, (2) pressure to extend, (3) pressure to retract, and (4) return to tank.
+Besides being discussed in terms of open or closed center, valves are also described in terms of their spool positions and flow paths, ie: 3 position, 4 way.
+In this example "3 position" refers to the raise, neutral, and lower positions of the valve spool.
+"4 way" refers to the internal flow paths of the work section: (1) in from supply, (2) pressure to extend, (3) pressure to retract, and (4) a return to tank.
 Valves with two spool positions are typically selector valves used to direct oil flow to either of two hydraulic circuits.
-The directional valve we are most accustomed to in mobile hydraulics is the three-position-raise, neutral, and lower-type.
+The directional valve we are most accustomed to in mobile hydraulics is the three position-raise, neutral, lower- type.

-Three-way valve sections are used to control single acting, "power up, gravity down" hydraulic cylinders.
-Four-way sections control double acting, "power up, power down" cylinders.
-A special type of four-way valve section, called a free flow or motor section, is used to supply oil flow to a hydraulic motor.
+"Three-way" valve sections are used to control single acting, "power up, gravity down" hydraulic cylinders.
+"Four-way" sections control double acting, "power up, power down" cylinders.
+A special type of four-way valve section, called a "free flow" or "motor" section is used to supply oil flow to a hydraulic motor.
 This section differs from the standard four-way section in that the spool is machined to allow crossover flow between the work ports and the "return core" of the valve while in the neutral position.
 This prevents movement of the driven component from damaging the motor.